 If you go to the listed position from my details and look West on Google Earth Streetviews the house is 150 feet from the road.
 The physical address is 57 Perth Station Road in the farming community of New Perth.

 I run 100w on a Kenwood TS-2000 using a Cushcraft MA-5B.
 For VHF I use a Cushcraft A148-10S.
 My mobile is a Kenwood D710 with APRS capability.
 The antenna mast was constructed by my cousin who has a well equipped machine shop.
 The primary member is 2” X 2” aluminum tube inside a 3” X 3” tube.
 The beam is normally at 24’ and can be extended to 37’.
 The mast can be tilted over for maintenance and during extreme weather conditions.
+A Gap Voyager vertical gives me access to the 160, 80 and 40 meter bands.

 My cousin testing the tilt function.